PathwayCommons/drugbank-to-biopax/README.md

 The (OLD) validation report is available under the Downloads: [goal3_drugbank_validationResults_20140730.zip](https://bitbucket.org/armish/gsoc14/downloads/goal3_drugbank_validationResults_20140730.zip).
 The converted model does not have errors, but it produces warnings for few known cases.

-The first noticable problem has to do with the `active` and `inactive` terms of the modicification features.
+The first noticeable problem has to do with the `active` and `inactive` terms of the modification features.
 These terms are not registered in Miriam, but they have been used in BioPAX models, especially in NCI-PID.
 Ideally instead of these terms, we encode the activation reaction with all mechanistic details;
 but since this information is not available, we have to ignore these warnings for the time being.